What You Need to Know About Credit Repair

 2. Credit repair is about your credit report, not your credit score.

-Checking your credit report is the first thing you should do when you're ready to start working on your credit so you can see the information that's hurting your credit.
-You can get a free copy of your credit report once a year from each of the major credit bureaus — Equifax, Experian, and TransUnion — by visiting www.annualcreditreport.com.
+You can get a free copy of your credit report from each of the major credit bureaus — Equifax, Experian, and TransUnion — by visiting www.annualcreditreport.com.

 3. Your credit score helps you see where your credit stands.

-Whether you have good or bad credit is based on the information in your credit report.
-However, it's difficult to look at your credit report and tell whether your credit is good or bad.
-That's why watching your credit score is useful in credit repair.
+Watching your credit score is useful in credit repair as a quick way to tell whether your credit is good, bad, or improving.
 A low credit score indicates a poor credit history that needs work.
 As your credit score improves, it's an indication that your credit history is improving.

 Your credit score is based on five categories of information: payment history, amount of debt, the age of credit history, types of credit accounts, and recent applications for credit.
 Improving your credit in each of these areas will boost your credit score.